 Finally, an anecdote.
 Two expressions in the French language have their roots here.
 "Il n'y a pas feu au lac", which means that it is not yet time to leave and leave everything, comes from the glowing sunset over Lake Geneva.
 The flamboyant color reminiscent of fire signaled the end of the working day.
 And "faire ripaille", which means to feast, comes from certain famous feasts held at the Château de Ripaille by Amédée VIII, Duke of Savoy!

-Evian-les-Bains, a city known worldwide for its brand of bottled water, whose logo recalls the Alps of Lake Geneva, is above all a spa town.
+Evian-les-Bains, a city known worldwide for its bottled water brand, whose logo recalls the Alps of Lake Geneva, is above all a spa town.
+Among the towns around Lake Geneva, on the French side, it is therefore the most famous city.

 We will therefore go in search of the sources, in the city itself.
 Cachat refreshment bar, you will be able to see the water flowing from a fountain after crossing the mountains… At the same time, you will discover the old town with its spa town facades: in the style of the palaces of the Belle Epoque or villas that certainly have a thousand stories to tell.
 Palais Lumière, Villa Lumière, casino, theater, parks and gardens and finally, the port… Everything is done to stroll through the city which in the summer offers its best assets.
 For the more romantic, we can recommend a visit in autumn or winter, when the cold mists cover the lake and give the city, which has become silent again, a mysterious air.